-Many smaller businesses are struggling as a result of the virus, with in-store operations being shut down, staff being furloughed, and profits declining – or ceased completely.
-Currently, when consumers are worried about their own cashflow, both consumers and smaller retailers need support.
+Many smaller businesses are struggling as a result of the virus, with in-store operations being shut down, staff being furloughed, and profits declining – or ceasing completely.
+Currently, when consumers are worried about their own cash flow, both consumers and smaller retailers need support.

-DivideBuy announced its plans to expand out its eCommerce interest free platform to enable customers to split up their payment with smaller retail sites over a series of months.
-It hopes that this payment option will allow consumers to continue to make they purchases they need while encouraging spending with smaller retailers – easing the financial burden through this economic crisis, as well as creating a new opportunity for business growth.
+DivideBuy announced its plans to expand its eCommerce interest free platform to enable customers to split up their payments with smaller retail sites over a series of months.
+It hopes that this payment option will allow consumers to continue to make the purchases they need while encouraging spending with smaller retailers – easing the financial burden through this economic crisis, as well as creating a new opportunity for business growth.

 While consumers are encouraged to spend with smaller businesses, DivideBuy strongly advocates ‘responsible lending’ to ensure consumers are always protected throughout the credit process.
 As such, it runs full affordability checks to confirm that the customer can afford to pay for their purchase in instalments before they can make a credit purchase.

 Robert Flowers, CEO of DivideBuy, commented, “The crisis we are currently facing affects us all, and we all need to do what we can to aid the national economy and protect those we can who are vulnerable.
 Our hope is that smaller retailers will benefit from offering their customers the chance to split up payments at this time and that large-value items will remain accessible to consumers – enabling them to buy what they need when they need it, with the option to pay later.”